 At the start of September, nineteen people gathered in Wales to explore further the project to create a Plum Village monastic centre in the UK.
 A property which is on the market and still operating as Bed and Breakfast gave us the chance to tangibly explore the practicalities of finding the right property.
 Two monastic dharma teachers from Plum Village were joined by UK Lay Dharma teachers, representatives from the Vietnamese community, Community of Interbeing Trustees and members of the Being Peace Project team.

 A Stunning Location

 The Plas Meini Estate is situated in the Snowdonia National Park.
-It boasts beautiful views and a breathtaking gushing river forms one of the properties borders.
-Harlick beach is within easy reach providing another awe-inspiring landscape.
+It boasts beautiful views and a breathtaking gushing river forms one of the property’s borders.
+Harlech beach is within easy reach providing another awe-inspiring landscape.
 While there had been reservations about the accessibility of the location, there was a feeling that the natural environment made the journey worthwhile.
 We were reminded by the monastics that Thay had emphasised before his stroke the need to come back to ourselves, come back to our loved ones and to come back to the Earth.
 That we could all use nature as a dharma door.

 What is a practice centre compared to a retreat centre?

 It was extremely beneficial to have the monastics present.
-Plum Village now has nine practice centres throughout the world and now has a wealth of experience on how to create a sustainable successful center.
+Plum Village now has nine practice centres throughout the world and now has a wealth of experience on how to create a sustainable successful centre.
 We were told that an important thing is to recognise is the difference between a retreat centre and a practice centre.
 Retreat centres provide facilities to go on retreat but practice centres offer something more.
-They have a living community of people practicing the art of mindful living on a daily basis.
+They have a living community of people practising the art of mindful living on a daily basis.
 It is this living community that creates the special atmosphere of peace and healing we experience at Plum Village and other centres.
 It is therefore essential to choose a location and a property that will support a monastic and lay residential community to thrive and grow.

 Room to grow